All Episodes

 Yeah, yeah.

-I'm at a shooting range about a hundred miles west of you, so uh it was kind of loud here.
+I'm at a shooting range about 100 miles west of you, so it was kind of loud here.

-Um I thought your cell connection was going bad, but that's actually you're at a you're at a shooting range, you're shooting bullets.
+I thought your cell connection was going bad, but that's actually you're at a shooting range.

 Shooting real bullets, killing bullets.